toxidity-18/python-p3-python-scripting/README.md

 ***

-## Accepting arguments form command line
+## Accepting arguments from command line

 Using the sys module we can accept inputs from the user from the command line.
 Lets use the `sys.argv` list which allows us to get input from the user and print it.